 Comparisonitis is when you compare yourself with others.
 This tends to be followed up by a bout of self-beating, a knocking down of self-confidence, and a general all-over feeling of low self-worth.

 As a business-owner I have had my fair share of comparisonitis in the past, comparing my success with the success of others around me and then convincing myself I was a failure.
 I compared my prices with those around me and then talked myself out of raising my prices further because that would just be greedy.
-I compared my products with the products of others around me and their fabulous skincare claims and questioned if I should jump ship and squeeeeeze onto the latest passing, trendy bandwagon.
+I compared my services with the services of others around me and then questioned if I should jump ship because my skillset, according to my low-esteemed mind, wasn't on the same level.

 But here's the sneaky thing about comparisonitis.
 You don't get the full picture.
 You may only be scraping the surface and, on that, you're basing your personal opinion.

-So when I compared the success of others around me, I didn't look deep to understand how many times they had failed at product launches, how many more years longer they had been in business than me.
+So when I compared the success of others around me, I didn't look deep to understand how many times they had failed, how many more years longer they had been in business than me.

 That's the thing with comparisonitis... you see the top of the iceberg and get overwhelmed.
 But you don't consider the mountain that's lying beneath the surface, the foundation that keeps the peak in place.